 Farming gradually developed in the region from around 4000 BCE.
 It only slowly displaced the hunter-gatherer lifestyle which had prevailed previously.
 However, in the eastern coastal lowlands north of the Yucatan peninsula, the fertile soil allowed large populations to grow, and it was here that the Olmec culture developed from about 1500 BCE.
 It had reached maturity by the start of he first millennium BCE, and by 500 BCE, trade networks had developed which spanned much of Central America and spread Olmec cultural influences far and wide throughout the region.

 The Mayan civilization, on the other hand, established numerous city-states within their homeland in the lowlands of the Yucatan peninsula.
-The competition between them helped generate a striking cultural flowering which made the Maya into the most advanced of all the Pre-Columbian civilizations.
-They were home of sophisticated urban societies which registered remarkable achievements in science, mathematics, engineering, architecture and the arts.
+The competition between them helped generate a striking cultural flowering which made the Maya into the most advanced of all the Pre-Columbian civilizations, both in central and South America.
+They were home to sophisticated urban societies which registered remarkable achievements in science, mathematics, engineering, architecture and the arts.

-Linked to this in some way was a large-scale migration to the Yucatan highlands, and the Mayan city-states there continued to flourish, though not on the scale that the Classic Mayan cities of the lowlands had done previously.
+Linked to this in some way was a large-scale migration to the Yucatan highlands, and the Mayan city-states there continued to flourish, albeit not on the scale that the Classic Mayan cities of the lowlands had done.
 These lingered on until the Spanish arrived, and indeed the last Mayan city did not fall until the late 17th century.
-By then, however, the great days of the Maya were long in the past.
+By then, however, the great days of the Maya, and of all Pre-Columbian civilization, was long in the past.